 What is the Punishment for Elder Abuse in Denver?

 The consequences for conviction of a crime against at-risk adults vary depending on several factors.
 The underlying crime itself, whether it was committed knowingly, if the defendant was in a position of trust in relation to the elder, and in some cases the value of the item(s) involved all factor in regarding ramifications.
 The crimes of negligence, assault, robbery, theft, sexual assault, unlawful sexual contact, and also exploitation against an at risk elder are all felony offenses.
 Consequences can include years to decades in prison, as well as fines in the six figure range.
 Caretaker Neglect is a class 1 misdemeanor, possibly resulting in 6 – 18 months in jail and fines of $500 – $5,000.

 Crimes Against At Risk Elders | Denver Criminal Defense Attorney

 Being accused or charged with a crime against at risk elders is serious.
 Calling an expert defense lawyer as soon as possible is an important step.
 There are specific details and impactful evidence that need to be carefully analyzed by an attorney with experience defending clients with similar charges.
 It is especially vital that those accused not speak with police or provide any statements.
 Exercise your right to remain silent in these situations and also contact a reputable defense attorney for a free consultation.
 Perhaps you weren't considered a caretaker or an injury occurred as a result of an accident.
 Nevertheless, we will hear your side of the situation and outline next steps to the best possible outcome.

 If you or someone you know is facing a charge of crimes against at risk elders, be smart.
-Contact the highly rated defense lawyers at O'Malley and Sawyer at 303-830-0880.
+Contact the highly rated defense lawyers at Sawyer Legal Group at 303-830-0880.
 Together, we can protect your future.